murraysagal/TableViewHeader-TextLabel/README.md

 - tap the a row

-There are two immediate problems...
+There are two obvious problems...

 1. The text is truncated.
 It appears to be truncated at exactly the length of the default header.
 1. The text is lowercase.
+1. The other problem is that the header title for a is actually two lines.

+- swipe up to force the header to reload.
+That's how it should look.

 - tap the b row

 This works because the title is shorter than the original.
+But notice that it's sitting really high.

 - tap the c row
 - swipe up to force the header to reload.